lanesealsapi/stories/README.md

-"In the Begining God said 'Let there be light',... and the light was good..." <-somewhere in the bible
+"In the Begining God said 'Let there be light',... and the light was good..." <- somewhere in the bible

 What did the rock say to the sun?
-Get a job ya big shiny orb thangl.... hahhahaha... jk
+Get a job ya big shiny orb thangl....

-Movies ------- Odeas
+Movies ------- Ideas

-Anrichrist 5: The Summoning @lanesealscountrysinger

 Atreux: Into The ArtVerse @atreux